SharatMehrotra/Gap-filling-using-EOF/README.md

 <h3>Conclusion</h3>
 EOF analysis is an iterative algorithm used to predict the missing values in InSAR and GPS data.
 We can reconstruct and refine the time series without needing any information about the data beforehand.
 [1] The algorithm initializes the missing values, selects the number of components preserving maximum variability and refines the final matrix till point of convergence.
 Therefore, the conclusion can be drawn that EOF based gap filling analysis is an effective way of filling missing values in InSAR and GPS data.

+The jupiter notebooks are named according to the data set it is using.
+The beta/ (convergence threshold) can be adjusted as per the refinement needed.